LincanLi98/LincanLi98.github.io/_pages/about.md

 2024 Latest👍
 ======
-> (Nov 2024) Organize Committee of [FSU Student Seminar](https://cs-fsu.github.io/seminars.html).
+> (Nov 2024) Act as the Organization Committee of [FSU Student Seminar](https://cs-fsu.github.io/seminars.html).
 Welcome everyone to participate in our inspiring seminar!
 If you're currently affiliated with FSU and wish to give a talk at the seminar, please fill in the [Google Form](https://forms.gle/BFRowrbqWwcapGbt8).
 If you are outside FSU and wish to give a talk, please contact me at <a href="ll24bb@fsu.edu">this email</a> or Dr. Yushun Dong at <a href="yushun.dong@fsu.edu">this email</a>.
 Thank you.

 > (Oct/03/2024) Invited reviewer for AISTATS & ICASSP 2025.